 You can easily make your own scrubber with a block of hardwood.
 Use the block to scrub the grates after grilling, eventually, you will carve grooves into the block that fit perfectly onto your grate.

 Aluminum foil is another easy DIY scrubber and also a lifesaver if you have to use a lazy person’s grill.
 Simply heat up the grates, then wad up some foil and scrub away.
 Let’s jump into some do-it-yourself methods to cleaning up those nasty grates.

 After any cooking on your grill, you’ll need to give a general clean up.
 This is when the grill is still warm but never when it’s hot.
 Mix in a spray bottle some white vinegar and water.
 Use about 60 percent vinegar to 40 percent water for the ratio to work best.
 Spray this generously onto the surfaces you want to be cleaned and wait a couple of minutes.
-Some people like using tin foil to scrub but there is a better cost-effective solution.

 Use an onion on a BBQ fork.
 The onion has acids that break down fat and the water inside the onion works like a steam cleaner.
 Rub-down the grates after cooking and scraping as usual and when the grates are still pretty warm.
 You can add some salt on the onion’s scrubbing side to get better traction and scrubbing power.
 The onion can also be sliced thinner to reach between the grills.

 Use the fork to angle under the grill edges to remove anything stuck underneath.
 You won’t need to peel the onion, just slice it with the skin still on.
 After that, give a generous spray down with vinegar and water mix to wash away the onion build-up.
 This will further break down oils and fat that has dried onto the metal grill surfaces.